spatie/laravel-slack-alerts/README.md

 composer require spatie/laravel-slack-alerts
 ```

+You can set a `SLACK_ALERT_WEBHOOK` env variable containing a valid Slack webhook URL.
+You can learn how to get a webhook URL [in the Slack API docs](https://api.slack.com/messaging/webhooks).

-You must publish the config file with:
+Alternatively, you can publish the config file with:

 ```bash
 php artisan vendor:publish --tag="slack-alerts-config"